andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

 I like this heuristic: any individual SQL query in production should take between 1-10ms.
 If it's taking longer than that, particularly on an action that is used a lot, you should find out why.

-If you care about the user-facing performance of your site, you should consider the underlying performance of your database, before you declare your language or framework to be “slow”.
+If you care about the user-facing performance of your site, you should consider the underlying performance of your database before you declare your language or framework to be “slow”.

 ## Why not?